Insurance To Consider As A Young Single Person01 Apr 2022

 You may have lower health risks, but nobody is risk-free.
 Unexpected medical bills can occur at any age.
 Also, your family may have a medical history which would make getting insured even more important.

 Being young and single, and still early in your career, you may not have saved enough to cover unexpected medical bills.
-According to an article by The Edge, Malaysia’s healthcare inflation stood at 11.5% for 2016.
-In comparison, the average headline inflation rate from January to November 2021 was 5 times lower at 2.3%.
+Malaysia’s medical inflation was projected at 12% in 2022.
+In comparison the September 2022 inflation rate was about 4 times lower at 3.3%.

 What about company medical insurance?
 It is not advisable to rely on just that.
 The company has the right to make decisions regarding the policy such as reducing coverage.
 This could underinsure employees who are just relying on company’s insurance.
 A company medical card usually has a lower limit compared to individual plans that may not be enough to cover major emergencies.
 Also, the medical coverage ends if the person no longer works for the company due to various reasons such as illness, disability or resignation.